MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 ---

 This issue can also be caused by another service or application.
-Use perfmon to troubleshoot.
+Use Perfmon to troubleshoot.

 For other OS performance problems, see [Windows Server performance troubleshooting documentation](/troubleshoot/windows-server/performance/performance-overview).